paf31/blog-source/posts/2018-04-08-Incrementally-Improving-The-DOM.markdown

 - In order to trigger a UI change, however small, we need to construct a new model for the entire static DOM component.
 Again, in practice, this is not a big problem, but it does make it harder to do certain things.
 For example, if we wanted to send model changes to the server for evaluation, we would have a hard time.
 - Every change is potentially observed by every node in the static DOM.
 We can use tricks like filtering out duplicate events from our event streams, but this takes unnecessary time and CPU cycles.
 Recall, the motivation for the static DOM was that we intuitively _knew_ which elements should receive the events for small model changes such as changing a single text node.
 The challenge is to convince the machine that this connection between submodels and elements is obvious!

+In this post, I'd like to suggest a different approach, which solves these problems but keeps the benefits of the static DOM approach.

 ## Enter the Incremental Lambda Calculus

-The paper "A Theory of Changes for Higher-Order Languages" by Cai, Giarrusso, Rendel and Ostermann states the following in its abstract:
+The paper ["A Theory of Changes for Higher-Order Languages"](https://arxiv.org/abs/1312.0658) by Cai, Giarrusso, Rendel and Ostermann states the following in its abstract:

 > If the result of an expensive computation is invalidated by a small change to the input, the old result should be updated incrementally instead of reexecuting the whole computation.

 This sounds a lot like it applies to our problem!
 Once we've computed the initial state of the DOM, a small change to the model should result in a small change to the DOM.